CycloneDX/sbom-utility/README.md

   - Currently, the default `license.json` file does not contain an entry for the complete SPDX 3.2 license templates.
 An issue [12](https://github.com/CycloneDX/sbom-utility/issues/12) is open to add parity.
   - Annotations can be defined within the `license.json` file and one or more assigned each license entry.
   - Column data is, by default, truncated in `txt` format views only.
 In these cases, the number of characters shown out of the total available will be displayed at the point of truncation (e.g., seeing `(24/26)` in a column would indicate 24 out of 26b characters were displayed).
+  - For backwards compatibility, the `--where` filter supports the key `spdx-id` as an alias for `id`.

 ##### Wrap flag